Adetune/VanArsdel-and-its-competitors-market-share-analysis-for-year-2017-/README.md

 ![excel-to-powerbi-animated-diagram](assets/images/excel_pbi.png)

-## This is an ETL process as simple as pssible where data get extracted, transformed and imported to a Power BI envoromnent.
+## This is an ETL process as simple as possible where dataset provided which focuses on Sales and Market Share Analysis get extracted, transformed and imported to a Power BI envoromnent.

 # Table of contents